jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 [&#39;patient&#39;, &#39;complain&#39;, &#39;critic&#39;, &#39;cough&#39;, &#39;time&#39;, &#39;3&#39;, &#39;week&#39;, &#39;known&#39;, &#39;drug&#39;, &#39;allergi&#39;, &#39;patient&#39;, &#39;femal&#39;, &#39;vicar&#39;, &#39;age&#39;, &#39;54&#39;, &#39;year&#39;, &#39;drink&#39;, &#39;alcohol&#39;, &#39;occasion&#39;, &#39;deni&#39;, &#39;ever&#39;, &#39;use&#39;, &#39;cigarett&#39;].

+After tokenization, the longest sentence contains 42 tokens and the average size is of a sentence is 18.5.

 Ⅲ **.
 Embedding Models**

 To train our records, we examine two embedding models: